Tony returned to Poole Pottery in 1999 to produce one-off pieces and help with the design effort.

 Long-eared owl (B1)

-Above - one of four chargers depicting the stained glass window from the Craft Section auctioned by Christies at their specialised Poole Pottery sale in August 2000.
+Above - two of four chargers depicting the stained glass window from the Craft Section auctioned by Christies at their specialised Poole Pottery sale in August 2000.

 In December 1999, an exhibition and sale of contemporary Poole Pottery was held at the Richard Dennis Gallery in London.